Common dog skin conditions: how to spot & treat them (vet approved)

 close up of vet applying topical treatment to dog with ringworm lesion on nose

-Despite the name, ringworm isn’t a worm, it’s a fungal infection.
-It’s highly contagious and spreads via direct contact with the skin lesion.
+Ringworm is a highly contagious fungal infection that spreads via direct contact with the skin lesion.
 The spores can also spread via your dog’s coat, bowls, bedding, carpet and other furniture.

 Although ringworm in dogs is very contagious, the risk is greater for pets who are stressed or have weakened immunity, so it’s common in animal shelters or boarding kennels.

-• Red skin lesions (often in a ring-shaped rash)
+• Ringworm symptoms: Red skin lesions (often in a ring-shaped rash), scaly skin, itchiness, broken hair and hair loss, rough and brittle claws.

 Malnutrition or a diet lacking in one or more nutrients can impair the production and activity of immune cells and antibodies.
 Diets that are limited in variety and lower in nutrients, like processed foods like kibble, can negatively affect a healthy immune system.

-Feeding a fresh, real food Lyka diet, your pup helps support a stronger defensive barrier.
+Feeding a fresh, real food Lyka diet, can help support a stronger defensive barrier.

 🐩 Read more: Freshly cooked vs kibble for dogs: which is better? →